giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 ## Purpose of this document

-This document describes a fully reproducible validation workflow for the NREL 5-MW reference tower case.
+This document describes a fully reproducible validation workflow for the transverse tip displacement and torsional tip rotation of a cantilever tower under combined loading.

 The objective is to compare two modelling paths: